DaRos97/wavespin/progress.md

 - Change the `__init__.py` files to have a clearer package structure.
 - Write tests -> should be easy, just use the example files.
-- Change pathFinder to be more stable in finding where to save data.

 ## Classical